Queen's University at Kingston: Finances

 The university completed the 2011–12-year with revenues of $947.7 million and expenses of $872.8 million, with an excess of revenues over expenses at $74.9 million.
-Government grants and student fees make are the two largest sources of income for the university.
-As of 30 April 2018, Queen's endowment was valued at C$1,084,486,000.
+Government grants and student fees are the two largest sources of income for the university.
+As of 30 April 2022, Queen's endowment was valued at C$1,400,900,000.

+In 2023, Queen's disclosed a projected deficit of $62.8 million for 2024, which was later reduced to $48 million.
+Blaming the deficit on a tuition freeze introduced in Ontario in 2019, the university announced drastic measures, which included a hiring freeze and caps on class sizes.

 The university has been registered as an educational charitable organization by Canada Revenue Agency since 1 January 1967.
 As of 2011, the university registered primarily as a post-secondary institution, with 70% of the charity dedicated to management and maintenance.
 The charity has 21% dedicated to research, with the remaining 8% dedicated to awards, bursaries, and scholarships.
 Proceeds from the charity also go toward Queen's Theological College (as an affiliated college) and Bader College at Herstmonceaux Castle.

 Academics

 Queen's is a publicly funded research university and a member of the Association of Universities and Colleges of Canada.
 Full-time undergraduate programs comprise the majority of the school's enrolment, made up of 16,339 full-time undergraduate students.
-In 2009 the two largest programs by enrolment were the social sciences, with 3,286 full-time and part-time students, followed by engineering, with 3,097 full-time and part-time students.
+In 2009, the two largest programs by enrolment were the social sciences, with 3,286 full-time and part-time students, followed by engineering, with 3,097 full-time and part-time students.
 The university conferred 3,232 bachelor's degrees, 153 doctoral degrees, 1,142 master's degrees, and 721 first professional degrees in 2008–9.

 Queen's is organized into several faculties and schools.
-These include the Arts and Sciences, Education, Engineering and Applied Sciences, Health Sciences, Law, the School of Public Policy, and Smith School of Business.
+These include the Arts and Sciences, Education, Engineering and Applied Sciences, Health Sciences, Law, and Smith School of Business.
 Many of these faculties and schools are further organized into smaller departments, divisions, and schools.

 The university operates several study abroad programs, including the "First Year Program" at Bader College, and study abroad semester programs offered by the university's international programs office.
-Additionally, the university also apply for international student exchange, with Queen's having exchange agreements with over 85 universities outside Canada.
+Additionally, students can apply for international student exchange, with Queen's having exchange agreements with over 85 universities outside Canada.